KasraK2K/ELKStack/README.md

 &nbsp;

 ## Docker
-go to `docker` folder and run this command:
+Go to `docker` folder and run this command:
 ```bash
 docker compose up -d
 ```